MicrosoftDocs/sql-docs/docs/t-sql/queries/hints-transact-sql-query.md

 ### N. Using Query Store hints (Preview)

-The [Query Store Hints (Preview)](../../relational-databases/performance/query-store-hints.md) feature in Azure SQL Database provides an easy-to-use method for shaping query plans without changing application code.
+The [Query Store hints (Preview)](../../relational-databases/performance/query-store-hints.md) feature in Azure SQL Database provides an easy-to-use method for shaping query plans without changing application code.

 First, identify the query that has already been executed in the Query Store catalog views, for example: